RobotMa/CarND-Vehicle-Detection/writeup_template.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 The corrected threshold was obtained through a trial and error approach.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

+Rather than analyzing the normal cases, an edge case is picked out where two vehicles are very close to each other.
+It can be seen later that vehicle region can be detected but the pipeline can't differentiate the correct number of vehicles because two close vehicles are merged into one.
 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:
+##### Here are six frames and their corresponding heatmaps:

 ![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+##### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
 ![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+##### Here the resulting bounding boxes are drawn onto the last frame in the series:
 ![alt text][image7]

+Note that in the final pipeline implementation, a deque of maximum length of 15 is created for the heatmap, such that almost all of the false positives in each frame in the project video can be filtered out in the final generated video.

 ---